Your local Professional AV, Network, CCTV, Alarm & Starlink Broadband Specialist

 A Satellite dish gives you access to Freesat, Freesat plus, Sky HD and Sky Q.

-You can access free to air TV via wifi with no need for a TV aerial or coax cables by using the new service Freely.
+You can access free to air Live TV via Wi-Fi with no need for a TV aerial or coax cables by either using apps like iPlayer (which can be a bit of a pain) or by using the new service Freely.

-You will need to purchase a new TV with built in Freely, there are no set top boxes avalible to upgrade older TV to Freely at this time.
+You will need to purchase a new TV with built in Freely, there are no set top boxes available to upgrade older TV to Freely at this time.

-Sky are doing the same, Sky Stream and Sky Glass.
-No dish or cables require, just connect to the wifi and a way you go.
+Sky is doing the same, Sky Stream and Sky Glass.
+No dish or cables require, just connect to the Wi-Fi and a way you go.

-Sky Stream is a set top box so will work with any HDMI TV but is a substription TV service, that gives you all the free to air channels and Skys pay channels too.
+Sky Stream is a set top box so will work with any HDMI TV but is a subscription TV service that gives you all the free to air channels and Skys pay channels via Wi-Fi.

 Please contact us if you need any help and advice.